etheruniversity/etheruniversity/README.md

 1. Run `yarn truffle migrate --network development` to deploy smart contracts on personal blockchain
    > When updating in development, run `yarn truffle migrate --network development --reset` to replace existing contracts.
 Make sure to replace the old contract address with the new one in `.env.development`.

-To deploy to a real testnet, run something like `yarn truffle migrate --network goerli`.
+To deploy to a real testnet, run something like `yarn truffle migrate --network goerli [--reset]` (adding `--reset` runs migrations from the start and replaces existing contracts).

+To upload verified contract code to [Etherscan](https://etherscan.io), run something like `yarn truffle run verify Achievement Ethereum101 Compound101 --network goerli`.

 ## Repository Structure